SocialScienceDataLab/advances-in-r/README.md

 Working knowledge of R is a necessary prerequisite.
 You're assumed to be familiar with fundamentals such as how to operate with different object types in R, how to work with the apply family (apply(), sapply() etc.), and how to program your own basic functions.

 Are you prepared for taking this course?
 Take a look at the basic R vocabulary listed [here](http://adv-r.had.co.nz/Vocabulary.html).
 Are you aware of at least 60% to 80% of the functions?
 Then you're prepared.
+I plan to conduct a poll with participants before the workshop takes place to determine which topics you're already familiar with and which should be covered.

 **Resources**

-The course closely follows Hadley Wickhams "Advanced R" book.
+The course loosely follows Hadley Wickhams "Advanced R" book.
 A free version of the book is available [here](http://adv-r.had.co.nz/); a physical chopy can be purchased [here](https://www.amazon.de/Advanced-Chapman-Hall-Hadley-Wickham/dp/1466586966).